k2-fsa/icefall/docs/source/recipes/librispeech/conformer_ctc.rst

     It has the same meaning as the one during training.
 A larger value may cause OOM.

-  - ``--bucketing-sampler``

-    When enabled, the batches will come from buckets of similar duration (saves padding frames).

-Here are some results for reference based on CTC decoding when set vocab size as 500:
+Here are some results for CTC decoding with a vocab size of 500:

 Usage: